soumyajitsamanta/ContainerBookingService/Readme.md

 The User Story responsible for creation of the service is presented below.

 # User Story
-As a Maersk *customer*.
+As a *customer*.

-I want to be able to book *containers* with Maersk
+I want to be able to book *containers*.

 So that I can deliver cargo to my *customers*

-The aim of this story is to develop two microservice endpoints that enable a customer to book a container with Maersk.
+The aim of this story is to develop two microservice endpoints that enable a customer to book a container.
 There is no need to consider authentication or authorization mechanisms for this task.

 One endpoint will establish if there are enough containers of an appropriate size